eekcoopuw/jobmon/docsource/advanced_usage.rst

 compute_resources are grouped into arrays during workflow.run().
 To prevent overloading the Slurm cluster there is a maximum size for each array.
 Therefore an enormous TaskTemplate might launch as several Job Arrays.
-Jombon only adds Tasks to a JobArray when that Task is ready to run, i.e. that its upstreams have all successfully completed.
+Jobmon only adds Tasks to a JobArray when that Task is ready to run, i.e. that its upstreams have all successfully completed.
-This means that workflow wiht multiple phases then the task in each phase should belong to different task_templates.
+This means that workflow with multiple phases then the task in each phase should belong to different task_templates.
 If a TaskInstance fails and the task needs to ve relaunched, then Jobmon adds that TaskInstance to a new Slurm Job Array.